-Figure 4.2: User interface of web application for parameter estimation.
-In this case for the model Matejak2014 [7].
-The top left table list the parameters for the genetic algorithm (1000 generations with population size of 40 and cumulative change in generation limit which ends the algorithm earlier).
-The middle left table shows model parameters and current best values which fits the sample data.
-Chart shows how the sample data fits with the model simulation.
-The right bottom chart shows the performance of computation in number of model simulations per second.7
+Figure 4.2: User interface of a web application for parameter estimation.
+In this case, for the model, Matejak2014 [7].
+The top left table lists the parameters for the genetic algorithm (1,000 generations with a population size of 40 and a cumulative change in the generation limit, which ends the algorithm earlier).
+The middle left table shows the model parameters and current best values, which fit the sample data.
+The chart shows how the sample data fits with the model simulation.
+The right bottom chart shows the performance of computation in a number of model simulations, per second.7

 4.3.1 Parameter Sweep

 The desktop grid BOINC system was established for parameter sweep application.
-The established project Physiome@home and it’s project web page http://physiome.lf1.cuni.cz/ident3/physiome manages workunits tasks which are sent to and executed by BOINC workers.
-The worker application is a packaged model exported as FMU for Windows platform and wrapper application which communicates with BOINC manager on the desired volunteer computer.
+The established project, Physiome@home, and its project web page, http://physiome.lf1.cuni.cz/ident3/physiome, manages workunit tasks, which are sent to and executed by BOINC workers.
+The worker application is a packaged model that is exported as FMU for a Windows platform and wrapper application, which communicates with the BOINC manager on the desired volunteer computer.

 4.3.2 Remote Simulation and Local Visualization

-As an extra result of an architecture for parameter estimation is a hybrid web simulator system, where single instance of a worker node is utilized as a backend for simulation engine.
-Frontend presented as a web application implemented using HTML and Javascript language visualizes the simulation values obtained from the worker node performing the simulation as seen in figure 4.3.
+An extra outcome of an architecture for parameter estimation is a hybrid web simulator system, where a single instance of a worker node is utilized as a back-end for the simulation engine.
+The front-end, presented as a web application, is implemented using HTML and Javascript language and visualizes the simulation values that are obtained from the worker node performing the simulation, as seen in Figure 4.3.
 The results were published in [9] and popularized in [21].